ALib C++ Library

 1. Any integral type may be stored exactly with the number of bits needed in accordance with its possible value range.

-2. The data stream becomes platform independent in respect to byte-order (big- vs. little-endian) and length of platform dependent data types.
+2. The data stream becomes platform-independent in respect to byte-order (big- vs. little-endian) and length of platform-dependent data types.
 (Note that already C++ int is of undefined length).

 Encoding data in bit buffers usually omits any redundancy caused by attribute names.
 At least if a straight forward use of the classes provided here is taken.
 Instead of attribute naming (like with JSon or XML encoding) or attribute indexing (like done with Google Protobuf family of APIs and tools), attribute information is purely defined by the position of the data in the stream.